-In 2010-19, males had substantially higher mortality rates for all modes of transport compared to females (Figure 10).
+Note: 95% confidence intervals have been presented as vertical bars.
+Source: New Zealand Mortality Collection 2024 Mortality rates vary by road user type In 2011-20, males had substantially higher mortality rates for all modes of transport compared to females (Figure 10).
 The contrast was especially strong between male and female motorcyclists.

-Figure 10: Road traffic injury mortality rates, by mode of transport and sex, 2010-19
+Figure 10: Road traffic injury mortality rates, by mode of transport and sex, 2011-20

-Younger adults (15-24 years) and older adults (75+ years) had higher mortality rates for vehicle occupant injury.
+Note: 95% confidence intervals have been presented as vertical bars.
+Source: New Zealand Mortality Collection 2024 Younger adults (15-24 years) and older adults (75+ years) had higher mortality rates for vehicle occupant injury.
 Mortality rates among pedestrians were also highest in older adults.
 By contrast, motorcyclists had higher mortality rates in the middle years, with younger and older adults having generally lower rates.
 Rates for cyclists were too low to distinguish any differences between age groups (Figure 11).

-Figure 11: Road traffic injury mortality rates, by mode of transport and age group, 2010-19
+Figure 11: Road traffic injury mortality rates, by mode of transport and age group, 2011-20

 Note: 95% confidence intervals have been presented as vertical bars.
-Source: New Zealand Mortality Collection Māori had higher mortality rates than non-Māori for all modes of transport except for cycling (Figure 12).
-The disparity was particularly strong for the vehicle occupant category, where the Māori rate was more than double the non-Māori rate (rate ratio=2.7, 95%Cl 2.4-2.9).
-Figure 12: Road traffic injury mortality rates, by mode of transport and Māori/non-Māori ethnicity, 2010-19
+Source: New Zealand Mortality Collection 2024 Māori transport injury mortality rates were more than double those of non-Māori for all modes of transport except for cycling (Figure 12).
+Figure 12: Road traffic injury mortality rates, by mode of transport and Māori/non-Māori ethnicity, 2011-20

 Note: 95% confidence intervals have been presented as vertical bars. = Rates suppressed due to a low count of deaths (<20).
 All rates are per 100,000 persons, not per 100,000 users of the relevant mode of transport.

-Source: New Zealand Mortality Collection Deaths of overseas residents on New Zealand roads While overseas residents are excluded from mortality rate calculations, they do make up a part of the total NZ road toll.
+Source: New Zealand Mortality Collection 2024 Deaths of overseas residents on New Zealand roads While overseas residents are excluded from mortality rate calculations, they do make up a part of the total NZ road toll.
 Figure 13 shows the number of road traffic injury deaths of overseas residents each year from 2001 up until the most recent year of mortality collection data.
-Over this period, the number of deaths of overseas residents ranged from 9 in 2003 to 27 in 2018.
-Figure 13: Road traffic injury mortality counts, overseas residents only, 2001-2019 Number of deaths

-Source: New Zealand Mortality Collection

-Inequalities in road traffic injury deaths are high in Aotearoa New Zealand

-Rates of road traffic injury deaths show strong inequalities.
+Over this period, the number of deaths of overseas residents ranged from 5 in 2020 to 27 in 2018.
+The number of deaths in 2020 shows a clear impact of the border closure as part of COVID-19 restrictions.
+Figure 13: Road traffic injury mortality counts, overseas residents only, 2001-2019 Source: New Zealand Mortality Collection 2024 Inequalities in road traffic injury deaths are high in Aotearoa New Zealand Year Rates of road traffic injury deaths show strong inequalities.
 Māori, people living in areas with greater socioeconomic deprivation and people in rural areas have higher road traffic injury mortality rates.
 In addition, mortality rates for Māori appear to be increasing.
 These patterns are similar to those found in our 'Road traffic injury hospitalisations' surveillance report (Environmental Health Intelligence NZ 2023a).

-Data for this indicator

-This report includes two primary sources of data on road transport mortality.
+Data for this indicator This report includes two primary sources of data on road transport mortality.
 The annual road toll statistics (1990-2023) from the Ministry of Transport and more in-depth data from the New Zealand Mortality Collection (2001-2019).
 Some supporting data is from the New Zealand Household Travel Survey, also produced by the Ministry of Transport.

-The following ICD-10AM codes were used to identify relevant cases from the mortality collection:

-- Vehicle occupant [V30-V79] (.4-.9), [V83-V86] (.0-.3);

-- Motorcyclist V20-V28[.3-.9], V29[.4-.9];

-- Pedal cyclist V12-V14[.3-.9], V19[.4-.6];

-- Pedestrian V02-V04[.1-.9], V09.2;

-- Other V80[.3-.5], V81.1, V82.1;

-- Unspecified V87[.0-.8], V89.2.
+The following ICD-10AM codes were used to identify relevant cases from the mortality collection: - Vehicle occupant [V30-V79] (.4-.9), [V83-V86] (.0-.3); - Motorcyclist V20-V28[.3-.9], V29[.4-.9]; - Pedal cyclist V12-V14[.3-.9], V19[.4-.6]; - Pedestrian V02-V04[.1-.9], V09.2; - Other V80[.3-.5], V81.1, V82.1; - Unspecified V87[.0-.8], V89.2.